infiniteopt/InfiniteOpt.jl/docs/src/guide/finite_parameter.md

 finite parameters will be treated as variables until the model is transcribed.
-For example, this means that the expression `max_cost * x` will be treated as a quadratic expression when it is expressed in its `InfiniteOpt` form, however it is converted into the appropriate affine expression when transcripted.
+For example, this means that the expression `max_cost * x` will be treated as a quadratic expression when it is expressed in its `InfiniteOpt` form, however it is converted into the appropriate affine expression when transcribed.

 !!! note
     In previous versions finite parameters were just special cases of infinite